Davidson-Lova/PFE_BNN_ABS_SS/README.md

 In this [file](https://github.com/Davidson-Lova/PFE_BNN_ABS_SS/blob/master/my_bnn_cos.ipynb), an attempt at reproducing the noised cosine.

 In this [file](https://github.com/Davidson-Lova/PFE_BNN_ABS_SS/blob/master/my_bnn_sin.ipynb), the same but with the noised sine.

-The other file are basically failed attempts or previous versions that will be removed once everything is nicely done.